 Rolling your dough into a tight spiral creates a nice structure.
 It also allows you to cut the dough more evenly, which helps things bake evenly.
 When rolling, always start the initial first roll really tight to keep the same momentum throughout.

 There you have it.
 My tried and true hacks for amazing cinnamon rolls!

 These Overnight Vegan Apple Maple Cinnamon Rolls are not your traditional cinnamon rolls at all.
 These rolls come loaded with deep apple flavor and topped with a velvety maple glaze and sprinkles of toasted pecans.
 Every bite will have you feeling like you're eating a warm slice of Grandma's apple pie.
-There's really no other way to eat a cinnamon roll after finding this recipe.

 1 ¼cupAlmond milk, room temp.(You can use your fave plant-based milk!)

 6Tbspsvegan butter (Make sure that it's WARM, not hot!)